Mamo1031/ARP/assignment1_new/README.md

 - Press `Q` to quit.
 - Press `O` to start over the simulation.

 - Obstacles (red `"O"`) and geofences on the borders will repulse the drone.
+If the drone hits an obstacle, the score is decremented by 1.
 - Targets (green _`"number"`_) will attract the drone.
 If the drone hits a target, the score is incremented by the value of the target's number.